What is corporate social responsibility?

 CSR Software for Companies

 Businesses can also organize their CSR programs by using CSR software.
-CSR software for companies streamlines the entire giving and volunteering process into one central system, making it easier for employees to participate.
+CSR software designed for companies streamlines the giving and volunteering process into one central system, making it easier for employees to participate, as well as for companies to manage!

 For example, CSR software helps companies: